 To generate the mean profiles depicted in Figure 4c(1-3), we only include trajectories that remain within the bounding rectangle defined in Figure 4a.
-Additionally, three types of match criteriawere applied: matching criteria, namely strong, moderate, and weak.
-All three match criteria are defined, were applied to identify the "nearest" MLS data points in terms of both time and space.
-Each matching criterion is characterized by different values of for the distance in space and time between the trajectory position and the respective CALIPSO/MLS overpasswith Δt =1h, 2h, 4h, r=30, 50, 150 km for CALIPSO and MLS overpass.
-Specifically, we used Δt = 1h, 2h, 3h, and r = 100 km, 150 km, 200 km for MLS.
-The vertical match criteria are 60 m and, with a vertical match criterion set at 20 hPafor CALIPSO and MLS, respectively.
-The moderate version of the data match is used considered as the default, as it is represents a compromise between the number of matches and their quality.
+Additionally, three types of matching criteria, namely strong, moderate, and weak, were applied

+- to identify the "nearest" MLS data points in terms of both time and space.
+Each matching criterion is characterized by different values for the distance in space and time between the trajectory position and the MLS overpass.
+Specifically, we used $\Delta t = 1$ h, 2h, 3h and r = 100 km, 150 km, 200 km, with a vertical match criterion set at 20 hPa.
+The moderate version of the data match is considered as the default, as it represents a compromise between the number of matches and their quality. - In Figure B1b, we illustrate the weak sensitivity (less than 0.3 ppm) of the CLaMS-Ice mean profile, indicated by the red line in Figure 4c2, to the selection of match parameters and the precise bounding rectangle within a variability range of ± 5 degrees latitude and ± 10 degrees longitude.
-In Figure B1Sensitivity studies of dehydration scenarios and their validation with MLS. (a) Investigation of sensitivity to the match criterion (strong, moderate, and weak) and to the choice of the rectangle bounding the ASM anticyclone shown in Figure 4a. (b) Validation of four models for the subset of type B trajectories that end not in the rectangle bounding the ASM anticyclone, but in the LMS.
-Note that this represents less than 15% of type B trajectories.
-The figure shows that the FDM full model disagrees with MLS observations between 380 and 420 K, which could be due to omitted processes such as mixing or downward transport of water vapor created by methane oxidation, or due to reduced MLS performance in this part of the atmosphere (for the legend, see Figure 4c1). supports the results shown b, we illustrate the weak sensitivity (less than 0.3 ppm) of the CLaMS-Ice mean profile, indicated by the red line in Figure 4by discussing c2, to the selection of match parameters and the precise bounding rectangle within a variability range of ± 5 degrees latitude and ± 10 degrees longitude.
 Likewise, a similar weak sensitivity was observed when comparing with CALIPSO data in Figure 4b.
-For this comparison, we utilized $\Delta t = 1$ h, 2h, 4h and r = 30 km, 50 km, 150 km for the strong, moderate, and weak match criteria, respectively, with a vertical match criterion of 60 m.

-In Figure B1c, we assess the sensitivity of the presented results to results presented in Figure 4c2 to the length of the forward trajectories.
-Generally, as the length of the trajectories increases, their quality decreases.
-Hence, we restrict our comparison of the choice of few crucial parameters and by analyzing the model representation of air masses with forward trajectories ending model calculations (CLaMS-Ice, FDM) to trajectories spanning 1-5 days, initiated from the type B data points (1834 points in total).
+For this comparison, we utilized $\Delta t = 1$ h, 2h, 4h and r = 30 km, 50 km, 150 km for the strong, moderate, and weak match criteria, respectively, with a vertical match criterion of 60 m. - In Figure B1c, we assess the sensitivity of the results presented in Figure 4c2 to the length of the forward trajectories.
+230 Generally, as the length of the trajectories increases, their quality decreases.
+Hence, we restrict our comparison of the model calculations (CLaMS-Ice, FDM) to trajectories spanning 1-5 days, initiated from the type B data points (1834 points in total).
 It should be noted that reducing the trajectory length leads to fewer encounters with MLS observations (indicated by the gray numbers).
-Throughout this analysis, we consistently compare the means and standard deviations of all successful matches, which highlight the wet bias in all model simulations compared to MLS, except for FDM-full (where full-backward and limited 1-5 days forward trajectories were employed).
+Throughout this analysis, we consistently compare the means and standard deviations of all successful matches, which highlight the wet bias in all model simulations compared to MLS, except for FDM-full (where full-backward and - 235 limited 1-5 days forward trajectories were employed).
 Importantly, these moisture-rich type B air masses were independently observed by the FISH and FLASH instruments, with differences below 10%.

 Finally, in Figure B1d, we extend our analysis presented in Figure 4c1-c3 to include trajectories of type B that terminate in the LMS region instead of the bounding rectangle of the ASM anticyclone (as depicted in Figure B1a).
 It is important to highlight that this corresponds to less than 15% of the type B trajectories.
-The figure demonstrates that in this case, even FDM-full exhibits disagreement with MLS observations in the 380-420 K range.
+The figure demonstrates that in this case, even FDM-

+240 full exhibits disagreement with MLS observations in the 380-420 K range.
 This discrepancy could be attributed to neglecting of processes such as mixing or downward transport of water vapor resulting from methane oxidation, or it may be due to reduced performance of MLS in this particular region of the atmosphere.